CDRH/datura/docs/project_cather.md

 ## Pulling Git Updates

-If you have made any changes to the XML on your computer, you'll need to pull them to the server.
+If you have made any changes to files on your computer, you'll need to pull them to the server.

 Change directories to your project folder